philbuchanan/Accordion-Shortcodes/readme.txt

 * FIXED: A few incredibly small bugs/annoyances

 == Upgrade Notice ==
+= 2.3.0 =
+Added setting to set initial state (open or closed) of individual accordion items on page load.
+Also now compatible up to WordPress 4.5.

 = 2.2.6 =
 Fixes an issues where the scroll offset was ignored when an accordion was linked to from another page.

 = 2.2.5 =
-* Now compatible up to WordPress 4.4
+Now compatible up to WordPress 4.4.

 = 2.2.4 =
-* Now compatible up to WordPress 4.3
+Now compatible up to WordPress 4.3.

 = 2.2.3 =
 Fixes a bug where the content editor would break in custom post types.